 For most people who struggle with distress, anxiety, and depression it is difficult not to worry or even panic about the future.
 However, dogs teach us to rediscover joy and mindfulness.
 They live in present and all they do is enjoy the moment.
 This is how dogs can help to motivate people to do the same.
 Try walking your dog in nature and not worry about what will happen afterward.
 Practice that as much as you can simply allow your dog to take care of you.

 Dogs are used not only as pets but also for therapeutic purposes.
 They make us happy and teach responsibility.
 It has been shown that therapy and service dogs improve mental health significantly.
 Simply petting or interacting with a dog increases the levels of the love hormone, and reduces stress.
 Many people who suffer from an anxiety disorder witnessed making fewer visits to the doctor, once they got a dog.
 Also, the episodes of anxiety and panic attacks of dog owners reduced with time.
 Dogs help both young and old.
 They are here to teach children and adults self-care and how to interact with other people.
 Other than providing companionship, dogs help people to overcome feelings of loneliness, purposeless and distract from negative thoughts.
 In the end, it has been shown countless times that dogs are indeed human’s best friends.
 If you or a person close to you suffer from severe anxiety, learn how to get a service dog.
+In the end, don’t forget about pet health insurance and take care of your dog properly.
 In case you have an experience to share with us, leave a comment and tell us your story.